angular-package/testing/README.md

 ### Standalone

-It methods directly accessed by using method names instead of nested structure, but using it.
+`it` methods directly accessed by using method names instead of nested structure, but using it.

 <br>